top of page

 **A note from team FTLO**

-So, what actually needs to be on a 7 day packing list for vacation?
-Read on for tips and lists of what to pack for a week trip.
-We'll fill you in on how many clothes to pack for 7 days and provide in-depth info on how to pack for a week long trip as well.
+Read on for tips and lists of what to pack for a week trip (or join the FTLO Community for even more inside info).
+We'll fill you in on how many clothes to pack for 7 days and provide in-depth info on how to pack for a week-long trip as well.
+Let's go.

 How to pack for a week long trip

-At the end of the day, when you're thinking about what to pack for a week trip you could get away with taking very few items...just as long as you have your staple, versatile pieces in your travel packing list.
-This isn't just for women either; men should think about multiuse pieces when they travel as well.
+At the end of the day, when you're thinking about what to pack for a week trip, you could get away with taking very few items...just as long as you have your staple, versatile pieces in your travel packing list.

-• Clothing basics: Focus on nailing down the things you will definitely need at your destination.
+• Clothing Basics: Focus on nailing down the things you will definitely need at your destination.
 Is this a 7 day beach vacation packing list?
 Do you need a rain jacket and rain boots?
 Bathing suit?
 Formal wear?
 Hiking clothes?
 For everything else, focus on versatility.
 A dark pair of jeans, for example, will take you from a day full of adventure, to an evening out on the town.
 Also, stick to neutral colors to facilitate mixing and matching.
 Finally, just remember, you can always reuse, mix-and-match, layer, wash, or even purchase clothes.

 • Toiletries: In most cases, 3 ounces of your basics (toothpaste, shampoo, face lotion, body wash, etc.) will probably be enough.
 After all, it’s only 7 days and it’s likely you can purchase those items locally if you need.
 Do, however, consider if there are certain items you might need for your destination that you don't normally use, like bug repellent, sunscreen, ear plugs or face wipes.